wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

 This page presents steps and information for those new to Salesforce to get "plugged in" quickly and fully.

 "Ohana" is the Hawaiian word for "family".
 Salesforces uses the <a target="_blank" href="https://twitter.com/hashtag/salesforceohana">Twitter hash tag #SalesforceOhana</a>
-to describe the inclusive culture it's desirable to foster.
-Thus the Hawaiian (Polynesian) decorations and musician at events.
+to describe the inclusive culture it desires to foster.
+Thus the Hawaiian (Polynesian) decorations and musicians at events.

 PROTIP: The Hawaiian word "Aloha" (meaning both hello and goodbye), has been applied to the feature of Salesforce that, rather than failing installation, allows installation of a package even though it has reached its maximum number of Custom Objects.